-6. Hardness for Single-Value Revenue Functions
+6 Hardness for Single Value Revenue Functions

-Alon et al. [2] show an $n^{1-\varepsilon}$ inapproximability result for Inequity Aversion Pricing, but for general revenue functions and $\alpha(u, v) = 1$ for every edge.
-An NP-hardness proof is also given for these edge constraints when a mix of single-value and constant revenue functions is allowed.
-The NP-hardness of Inequity Aversion Pricing as we study it here, i.e., allowing only single-value revenue functions, was left as an open question.
-We resolve this question by proving that the problem remains NP-complete.
-Our reduction implies that the result holds even when the price differences are allowed to be comparable to the maximum possible price (which could presumably make the problem easier).
-Further, when $\alpha(u, v) = 0$ for every edge, we are able to show APX-hardness, as well as NP-hardness even for $P = \{1, 2, 3\}$, in contrast to the case of two possible prices.
+In [2] there is an $n^{1-\varepsilon}$ inapproximability result for Inequity Aversion Pricing, but for general revenue functions and $\alpha(u, v) = 1$ for every edge.
+An NP-hardness proof is also given for these edge constraints when single value and constant revenue functions are allowed.
+The NP-hardness of Inequity Aversion Pricing as we study it here, i.e., allowing only single value revenue functions, was left as an open question.
+We resolve this question by proving that the problem remains NP-complete even if we restrict the revenue functions to be single value.
+Our reduction implies that the result holds even when the price differences are allowed to be quite large and close to the maximum possible price k (which could presumably make the problem easier).
+Further, when $\alpha(u, v) = 0$ for every edge, we are able to show APX-hardness, as well as NP-hardness even for k = 3, in contrast to the case of k = 2.